-The quote I picked out of “Pleasures” while I had the sound down on the game was, “To publish a book is to invite a response.”
-Of the many wisdoms to pick out and blog about from that book, I chose that because this morning I received a response to Tripio.
+Anyway, the quote I picked out of “Pleasures” was, “To publish a book is to invite a response.”
+Of the many wisdoms to pick out and blog about from that book, I chose it because this morning I received a response to Tripio https://www.amazon.com/Tripio-novel-Starbucks-Millionaire-Novelist-ebook/dp/B07NQ1413V .
 A response to the prologue anyway.

 The response comes from an employee of Starbucks who works for their legal department in Seattle.
 She has been a sounding board for Tripio through my brother in law, a lawyer also living in Seattle.
 She had read the first ten pages of Tripio many months and many edits ago.
 I recall getting her response to that early version and hearing positive, uplifting things.
 I was excited and pleased to hear that she would be interested in reading more of the book.
 That was in January.